Epictetus/IProcess/README.md

     puts "#{@a} and #{b}"

-The API is definitely not set in stone.
-0.1.0 is planned for release as a gem soon.
+## Install

+      gem install barney

+The repository has a gemspec you can build and install from, too.
-I'm following SemVer as my versioning policy (http://www.semver.org)
+I'm following SemVer as my versioning policy [Semantic Versioning](http://www.semver.org)